 Steiner Health is a 501(c)3 nonprofit founded in Ann Arbor, Michigan in 1997.
 The organization was founded on the principles of anthroposophic medicine, empowering patients, creating a space for therapies and education, and providing financially accessible alternative and complementary medicine.

-The doctors office is a community supported, not-for-profit practice.
+The doctor's office is a community supported, not-for-profit practice.
 The doctors practice a form of integrative medicine called anthroposophic medicine.

-"A real medicine can only exist when it penetrates into a knowledge which embraces the human being in respect to body, soul, and spirit"
+"Real medicine can only exist when it penetrates into a knowledge which embraces the human being in respect to body, soul, and spirit"